 If you do your own research on stocks, mutual funds, or ETFs, you know the importance of having access to data.
-Two common online investment research tools are Zacks Investment Research and Morningstar, Inc. Which one should you use, and when?
+Two common online research tools are Zacks Investment Research and Morningstar, Inc. Which one should you use, and when?
 Learn more about each one to find out which is better for you.

 What Is Zacks Investment Research?

-Zacks Investment Research is a research and analysis company that provides information to investors about stocks, mutual funds, ETFs.
-Founded in 1978 by Leonard Zacks, this company offers free and paid services including independent research, financial data and analysis to help investors make informed decisions about their investments.
+Zacks Investment Research (ZIR) is a research and analysis company that provides information about stocks, mutual funds, and ETFs.
+ZIR was founded in 1978 by Leonard Zacks.
+It offers free and paid services that include research, financial data, and analysis to help you make decisions about your investments.

-Zacks may be best known for Zacks Rank, which is a rating system that is built upon the idea that stocks with rising earnings estimates can outperform the S&P 500.
+Zacks may be best known for the system it calls Zacks Rank.
+This rating system is built upon the idea that stocks with rising earnings estimates can outperform the S&P 500.
 It also has ranking systems for mutual funds and ETFs.
-Zacks may be used by investing professionals, but it can also be used by independent investors.
+Zacks may be used by people who work in the industry, but independent investors can also use it.

 According to Zacks, the Rank has more than doubled the S&P 500 for more than 25 years.